Public Information Map

 What to do before the storm

-If you know you are in known flood area or your home is identified as value at risk in the Watershed Emergency Response Team report you should act now to protect your home.
+- Prepare your home - If you know you are in known flood area or your home is identified as value at risk in the Watershed Emergency Response Team report you should act now to protect your home.
 Review OC Public Works Post-Burn Preparedness webpage for suggested methods on how you protect your home.
-Many of us are used to protecting our properties with sandbags, culverts, k-rails, or retaining walls.
-These can help redirect mud and water, but not debris flows.
-If you stay at home, that will not protect your property but will endanger you.
-If you are told to evacuate, leave.
-The only sure way to protect your life from a debris flow is to avoid being in one.

-Make a personal or family evacuation plan so know what to do should evacuations be issued.
-To learn about how to make a plan visit ReadyOC.org.
+- Make a Plan - Make a personal or family evacuation plan so know what to do should evacuations be issued.
+To learn about how to make a plan visit ReadyOC.org/make-a-plan.

-Follow official government agency webpages/social media and sign up for AlertOC.org to receive detailed alert messages should evacuations be issued.
-Stay informed monitor local weather forecasts and be aware when heavy rain is predicated.
+- Stay Informed - Follow official government agency webpages/social media and sign up for AlertOC.org to receive detailed alert messages should evacuations be issued.
+Stay informed of local forecast and be aware when heavy rain is predicated.

 Resource Links and Documents